leya-print/leya-print-platform/README.md

 ### Examples

 From the designer UI go to a user might click on the "invoice" template from the "live template" category.
-From the upper-right box the json data will be modified to the user's liking.
+From the upper-right box the json data will be modified to the user's needs.
 When done the preview button will be clicked and the pdf is generated.

 More examples coming soon.